 - Wooden climbing strucures and bridges: Solid and safe for most ages

 - A sensory trail: Great for toddlers to jump on musical instruments

 - Indian tepees: Perfect for role-playing and hide and seek for all ages

 - Swings and slides: Brilliant for the younger members of the family

 Snacks and lunch options: There are a few picnic tables inside the playground area to enjoy a packed lunch and a nice cafe and ice-cream shop just outside the playground gates.

 The ship and surrounding area is designed cleverly, giving older kids a challenge climbing the ropes and masts, younger kids on the main deck, while toddlers and babies can play in peace on the sandy beach.
 This works pretty well, but when it gets crowded children must be properly looked after to avoid injuries, especially when older kids, toddlers and babies mix up.

 The different areas are divided by hedges and bushes, which is one way is good because families with toddlers and babies get shielded without the risk of being run over by older kids.
 The downside is that you need to be on the alert since it’s very easy to lose track of your child exploring different areas (read: running away).

 A few of the areas also seemed to be in a need of an upgrade such as the Indian teepees that we didn’t find engaging, as well as some of the play sculptures that needed maintenance.

-Is the Diana Playground worth a visit?
+Is the Diana Memorial Playground worth a visit?